PSU-OIT-ARC/httpd-multi/README.md

 If the file matches, httpd-multi will issue the httpd command with these options set on the command line:

-    -f /this/dir/base.conf # your base httpd configuration located in this directory -Dhttpdmulti # defines a variable you can use in conf files if needed -D{name}.{port} # defines the variable in the <IfDefine>
+    -f base.conf # your base httpd configuration located in /etc/httpd -Dhttpdmulti # defines a variable you can use in conf files if needed -D{name}.{port} # defines the variable in the <IfDefine>
-    -c 'Include path/to/vhost.conf' # includes the vhost file itself -c 'Listen {port}' # tell httpd to listen on the right port specified by the <IfDefine> flag -c 'PidFile run/{name}.{port}.pid' # specifies the PID file -c 'ErrorLog logs/{port}_error_log' # specifies the location of the log file
+    -c 'Include path/to/vhost.conf' # includes the vhost file itself -c 'Listen {port}' # tell httpd to listen on the right port specified by the <IfDefine> flag -c 'PidFile /var/run/httpd/{name}.{port}.pid' # specifies the PID file -c 'ErrorLog logs/{port}_error_log' # specifies the location of the log file

-It passes any extra arguments along to httpd.
+It passes any extra arguments along to httpd, so the usage is the same as httpd.

 ## Usage